-On the compile line, -ffp-contract permits three arguments to control fused floating-point contract behavior: OFF, ON, and FAST.
-However, at the source level, you can also use the STDC FP\CONTRACT={OFF|ON} pragma to control the fused floating-point operation behavior for C/C++ code:
+On the compile line, -ffp-contract supports three arguments to control the generation of fused floating-point operations: OFF, ON, and FAST.
+However, at the source level, you can also use the STDC FP CONTRACT={OFF|ON} pragma to control the fused floating-point operation generation for C/C++ code:

-- When -ffp-contract is set to {off|on}, STDC FP\CONTRACT={OFF|ON} is still honoured where it is specified, and can switch the behavior. - When -ffp-contract is set to fast, the behavior is always set to FAST and the STDC FP\CONTRACT pragma is ignored.
+- When -ffp-contract is set to {off|on}, STDC FP_CONTRACT={OFF|ON} is honored where it is specified, and can switch the generation. - When -ffp-contract is set to fast, generation is always set to FAST and the STDC FP_CONTRACT pragma is ignored.